Flower and Field Happy Thoughts TTT 102

 You can see all of my 'How To' summaries on my 'How To - Tips and Techniques' Pinterest board in case you've missed any.

-Enjoy your evening and I'll be back (earlier!) tomorrow with another project.
+Enjoy your evening and I'll be back tomorrow with another project for this week's new challenge over at The Paper Players.
 Until then, happy stampin'!

 Stampin' Up!
 Supplies Used: